esthicodes/Awesome-Swiss-German/facts/GAN.md

-all codes about classical GANs were implemented with simple network structure and tested by MNIST dataset.
+Speical Contribution from Feng Yao who wrote the codes about classical GANs were implemented with simple network structure and tested by MNIST dataset.
- learn how others implement the GANs, and finally, enjoy the magic of GANs :-D
+ learn how others implement the GANs, and finally, enjoy the magic of GANs.

 ***************